web3tej/FinOpsGPT/Readme.md

 git clone https://github.com/web3tej/FinOpsGPT.git

-2. Once the downloaded, you can add your AWS, Azure cloud environment related details and it also requires you to add your Open AI key to get the recommendations.
+2. Once downloaded, you can add your AWS, Azure cloud environment related details and it also requires you to add your Open AI key to get the recommendations.

 ## Contributing